-The words of the wise man state: “Be not rash with your mouth, and let not your heart be hasty to utter any thing before God,” (Ecc.5:2).
-Jesus said “Let your words be ‘yes, yes and no, no;’ anything more is evil” (Mt.5:37, (Greek).
+The words of the wise man state, “Be not rash with your mouth, and let not your heart be hasty to utter any thing before God” (Ecclesiastes 5:2).
+Jesus said, “Let your words be ‘yes, yes and no, no;’ anything more is evil” (Matthew 5:37, (Greek).
 It is simply this: if we promise and cannot deliver, we ask for trouble.
 In other words, we become a source of evil.
 And evil results in dire consequences.
 Politicians do it all the time and so do religious leaders.
 We make promises to the people that are not in our power to grant.
 Words can lift people to the gates of heaven, but we lack the ability and resources to unlock the door for them.
 Consider two examples.

 In the Book of Judges, there was a man by the name of Jephthah.
 He was skilled in warfare and an outcast half-brother to the Gileadites.
 When the Ammonites oppressed Israel, the Israelites begged Jephthah to be their head.
 He welcomed the opportunity to be famous and prayed that God would help him defeat the enemy.
 As a token of victory, he vowed to sacrifice on the altar of fire the first thing that would come out of his house to welcome him back.
 The first that came out of his house was his only daughter and his hasty words cost him his only child (Judges 11).
 Jephthah did not have Solomon to advise him.
 Ecclesiastes declared such vows as foolish (Ecclesiastes 5:2-7).
 Jesus regarded such promises as evil.
 How many false sacrifices have our leaders made to stay in power, like abortion?